 - Provide flood insurance rating information such as FIRM zone, panel number, suffix, panel date and index date.

 - Provide FEMA elevation certificates if available.
-King County has elevation certificates for many properties within the SFHA.

 - Determine what regulatory provisions may apply to a specific property.

 - If available, provide information on past flood damage to a property.